February 05, 2020

 Also Read: Vibrating Wire Piezometer – Types and Operating Principle

-NOTE: Make sure to prepare the grout mix in an adequate amount so that the continuous grouting of the borehole can be carried without choking of the borehole and loss of instrumentation.
+NOTE: Make sure to prepare the grout mix in an adequate amount so that the continuous grouting of the borehole can be carried out without choking the borehole and loss of instrumentation.

 NOTE: Before lowering the piezometer in the borehole, record an initial reading and temperature with EDI-51V for a permanent record.
 This will form the zero reading for the piezometer.
 Also, note the barometric pressure at the time of taking an initial reading.